IdleLands/idlelands.github.io/_docs/help/supporter.md

 * +1-2 (depending on Patreon tier) item enchant cap.
 * +1-2 (depending on Patreon tier) max pet missions visible.
 * +3-6 (depending on Patreon tier) max stamina.

+To claim these rewards, you must back the Patreon, join our Discord, link your Discord to Patreon, and then (lastly), in game, link your Discord tag.
+It's a bit convoluted, but it works for now.